bahossdev/Fitness-Dashboard/README.md

 ## How to Use:

-- To navigate between page sections more easily (specially on smaller screens) click on the emojis or the title of each form to get to that form.
+- To navigate between page sections more easily (especially on smaller screens) click on the emojis or the title of each form to get to that form.

 # Nutrition Info